Peter Halley

 Lives and works in New York, NY, USA

-A true contemporary master and one of the most emblematic artists of his generation, Peter Halley is recognized in the history of contemporary painting as the legitimate heir of American abstractionism.
+One of the most emblematic artists of his generation, Peter Halley is recognized in the history of contemporary painting as the legitimate heir of American abstractionism.

-From the very beginning of his art career, Peter Halley has responded to the complexity and scale of the city’s structure, diagramming the city’s systems of movement and communication in his paintings, drawings and Kodaliths.
-Employing a hermetic language of geometric abstraction borrowed from the works of Kazimir Malevich, Josef Albers and Barnett Newman, Halley transformed their utopian modernist impulse into an expression of isolation and confinement.
+From the very start of his artistic career, Peter Halley has responded to the intricate and expansive structure of the urban environment.
+His paintings, drawings, and Kodaliths depict the city’s systems of movement and communication through diagrammatic representations.
+Employing a hermetic language of geometric abstraction derived from the works of Kazimir Malevich, Josef Albers, and Barnett Newman, Halley skillfully reimagined their utopian modernist impulse as an embodiment of isolation and confinement.
+He has developed a concise vocabulary of architectural symbols, which he designates as “prisons” and “cells.”
+These icons are interconnected by straight lines known as “conduits.”
+Through this simplified vocabulary, Halley aims to convey the regimentation of the spaces we occupy and how they are shaped by forces beyond our control.

 In 1981, Halley started to use fluorescent Day Glo paint, the eerie glow of which mimicked the light of the recently introduced LED screen, and Roll-a-Tex, a powdered paint additive used to create the “popcorn” textured interior wall treatments that were ubiquitous in newly built suburban condos of the time.
 Halley’s formal experimentation through the decade was driven by a tension between his use of purist geometric form and his embrace of these commercial materials.